pmaritz16/TableMonkey/README.md

 ## Commands.txt Format

-Commands can be stored in `commands.txt`:
+Commands can be stored in `data/commands.txt`:
 - Plain text commands (will be sent to LLM)
 - Special commands starting with `!`:
   - `!REM ...` - Remark (no action)